bigqio/bigq/README.md

 ## connecting using websockets
 please refer to the sample Javascript chat application on github.

+## connecting using SSL
+when connecting using SSL, if you are using self-signed certificates, be sure to set 'AcceptInvalidSSLCerts' to true in the config file on both the server and client, and enable the TcpSSLServer (and configure it accordingly).
+If this value is left to false, you will encounter exceptions if a node attempts to connect using a certificate that cannot be validated.
+Be sure to use PFX files for your client and server certificates!

 ## authorization
-bigq uses two filesystem files (users.json and permissions.json) to determine if messages should be authorized.
+bigq uses two filesystem files (defined in the server configuration file) to determine if messages should be authorized.
 Please refer to the sample files in the project for their structure.
-It is important to note that using this feature can affect performance.
+It is important to note that using this feature can and will affect performance.

 ## bigq framing
 bigq uses a simple framing mechanism that closely follows HTTP.
 A set of headers start each message, with each header ending in a carriage return and newline ```\r\n```.
 The headers contain a variety of metadata, and most importantly, ContentLength, which indicates how many bytes are to be read after the header delimiter.
 The header delimiter is an additional carriage return and newline ```\r\n``` which follows the carriage return and newline of the final header.
 The body is internally treated as a byte array so the connected clients will need to manage encoding.